yux1991/yu-resume-academic/content/event/2D Materials in Real and Reciprocal Spaces/index.md

   country: United States

 summary: Complimentary AFM and RHEED studies for real and reciprocal space analysis.
-abstract: "There has been an explosive growth in the study of 2D materials due to their novel electronic, electrical, optical, and magnetic properties.
-The structure of a 2D material not only strongly affects the properties of the material itself but also influences the epitaxial growth of other 2D materials when it is used as a template.
-However, a layer or a few-layers thick material is challenging to characterize due to the fact that the total number of atoms in the layer(s) is small compared with that of a thick layer.
-The current push for a quantitative characterization of the symmetry and perfection of those 2D materials deposited on or transferred to a surface has triggered us to apply surface sensitive techniques such as Reflection High Energy Electron Diffraction (RHEED) and Atomic Force Microscopy (AFM) in 2D systems.\n
-While RHEED tells us the crystal structural information in reciprocal space, AFM gives real space morphological information.
-They are complimentary to each other.
-In this report, we present the RHEED and AFM studies of two common 2D materials: a single crystal monolayer graphene on an amorphous SiO2 substrate sample and a monolayer WSe2 on the c-plane sapphire sample.
-We demonstrate the use of RHEED to map out the reciprocal space structure and the use of AFM to measure the layer thickness and surface roughness of those materials.
-We show that both techniques can be used to determine the interlayer spacing of the 2D material and they agree with each other within experimental uncertainty.\n
-This work is supported by NSF DMR-1539916, and NY State Empire State Development's Division of Science, Technology and Innovation (NYSTAR) through Focus Center Contract C150117 and Rensselaer."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.